Chile army declares curfew, president reverses fare hikes after unrest

 “Today is not the time to seek political advantage,” she told reporters outside La Moneda presidential palace.
 “Let us be respectful, responsible and have faith in our armed forces.”

-She defended Pinera, who was photographed in an upmarket Italian restaurant on Friday evening as police and demonstrators clashed and firefighters battled blazes in multiple metro stations and the high-rise downtown headquarters of power utility Enel (ENELCHILE.SN).
+She defended Pinera, who was photographed in an upmarket Italian restaurant on Friday evening as police and demonstrators clashed and firefighters battled blazes in multiple metro stations and the high-rise downtown headquarters of power utility Enel ENELCHILE.SN.

 The pictures were met with fury on social media by commentators who said they were emblematic of a president - a billionaire businessman who introduced credit cards to Chile - who was out of touch with ordinary Chileans.